dberhane/vagrant-kibana/README.md

 ## Description

-Vagrant and Puppet provisioner script which deploys a Drupal local development environment based on an Ubuntu VM
+Vagrant and Puppet provisioner script ELK stack: ElasticSearch, LogStash and Kibana 4

 ## Requirements

 ### Platform:
-Tested on Ubuntu 10.04
+Tested on Trusty, Ubuntu 14.04

 ### Installation

 (The Puppet script was tested on Virtualbox 4.3.18 and Vagrant 1.6.5)

-- Install Virtualbox 4.3.18
+- Install Virtualbox 4.3.20

 - Install Vagrant 1.6.5